dennybiasiolli/reveal.js/slides/vuex/whoami.md

 <aside class="notes">
 But first a few words about me:

-I am Denny and I'm a freelance full stack developer, working full-time for a company based in UK: Fingerprint Supervision as Front End Developer.
+I am Denny and I'm a freelance full stack developer, working full-time for a company based in UK: Fingerprint Compliance Services Ltd. as Front End Developer.

 I'm from Italy, and as you can hear, my english is not so perfect...I am sorry for this.